joelparkerhenderson/weather-forecaster-with-rails/README.md

 I hope you've enjoyed seeing this app.
 It's a quick demonstration of Ruby on Rails, Test Driven Development, API access using a specialized gem (i.e. geocoder) and a generalized gem (i.e. faraday).

+### Future ideas

+Add functional tests, such as for flash messages, error messages, the search form, the API reachability, etc.

+Add internationalitzation/localization for messages and temperature units.

+Add deployment capabilties, such as to Heroku, or AWS, or GCP.

+Add continous integration and continuous delivery, such as via GitHub actions.

+Add styles, such as for fonts, colors, a page header, a page footer, etc.

+Add circuit breakers that can detect when the app load is too high to be viable for the API calls.

+Add API capabilties, such as returning JSON, or offering gRPC, etc.